MikeDombo/JSONSchema2PoPo2/README.md

 - -tp, --translate-properties - Translate property names to be snake_case.
 With this enabled, inner classes will no longer be prefixed by "_" since their names won't collide with the property name.
 - -l, --language - Language to generate in.
 Either "js" or "python".
 - --namespace-path - Namespace path to be prepended to the @memberOf for JSDoc (only used for JS)
+- --package-name - Package name for generated code (only used for Go).
+Default is "generated".

 ### Encode Generated Object to JSON:
 **Python**